qiqixixi1001/automotive-safeic-practice/articles/03_automotive_safeic_practice_d03_github_en_generic.md

 Manufacturing year may look strange to engineers who come from pure RTL verification.

-But reliability prediction may include technology maturity, manufacturing period, or default reliability-data assumptions.
+Reliability prediction may include technology maturity, process maturity, or date-dependent assumptions.

 A FIT setup may contain: